-U-10.
+- U-10.
 If a student competed solely in track as a 9th grader, did not pass all coursework at the end of second semester, and decides not to compete in track again but to go out for golf, is the student eligible for golf?

-No. The period of ineligibility applies to any interscholastic sport in which the student seeks to compete.
+No. The period of ineligibility applies to any interscholastic sport in which the student seeks to compete. - U-11.
+A student participates in both speech and track and did not pass all coursework at the end of first semester.
+The student served a 30 consecutive calendar day period of ineligibility in speech.
+Must the student also serve a 30 consecutive calendar day period of ineligibility in track?
+No. A student shall not serve multiple periods of ineligibility because of a failing grade.